We're here to help!

 Exploring New York Solar Incentives: Why This State is the Best Place to Go Solar in 2026

-There are many tax incentives that U.S. homeowners can qualify for when they choose to install solar panels on their property.
-Let’s dive into the New York State Solar Tax Credit and New York City Property Tax Abatement to ensure that you keep as much money in your pocket as possible.
+There are two tax incentives that New York City homeowners can qualify for when they choose to install solar panels on their property.

 Note: The Federal Solar Tax Credit expires December 31 2025.
 Please see our complete guide to the Federal Solar Tax Credit in 2025 for the latest updates and developments.